Big data searching using words: Conclusion:

 \section{Conclusion:}

 In this paper, we investigate hidden topological features in big data analytics that traditional topological data analysis (TDA) cannot study.
-We establish a preorder relation on the set of words in big data, identifying that the big data searching system operates as a preorder big data system.
-Utilizing this relation, we introduce new concepts and results related to the forneighborhood and afterneighborhood of words within big data.
-Furthermore, we propose an \textit{m}-steps relation on the big data set, which helps us to derive novel topological insights into big data searching.
-Additionally, we introduce a new graph structure called the data directed graph (DDG) and examine some of its properties.
-This innovation may pave the way for new discussions on the topological features of big data.
-We also present a method for anomaly detection in big data searching using the Jaccard similarity coefficient.\\
+We establish a preorder relation on the set of words in big data, identifying that the big data search systems operate as preorder big data systems.
+Utilizing this relation, we introduce new concepts and results related to the forneighborhoods and afterneighborhoods of words within big data.
+Furthermore, we propose an \textit{m}-steps relation for big data search, which helps us to derive novel topological insights into big data search.
+Additionally, we introduce the data-directed graph (DDG) and examine some of its properties.
+This innovative concept opens the way for new discussions on the topological features of big data.
+We also present a method, named the $\delta$-method, for anomaly detection in big data search using the Jaccard similarity coefficient.\\

-Inspired by the concept of primal, defined by Acharjee et al. \cite{22}, we introduce a generalized version, termed as the big data primal, and explore its properties from the perspective of big data analytics.
-This big data primal will aid in studying proximity \cite{27} in data.
-Finally, Isham \cite{28 ,29} established connections between quantum mechanics, lattice theory, and general topology.
-Given our paper's numerous links to general topology and lattice theory, it is anticipated that our results will be beneficial for future studies on big data from the perspectives of quantum mechanics and quantum computing.
-Moreover, it is well known that complex systems can be studied using statistical physics, and big data can be generated from these systems \cite{30}.
-Therefore, our paper may also hold value for experts in complex systems and statistical physics.\\ 0.5cm
+Inspired by the concept of primal, defined by Acharjee et al. \cite{39}, we introduce a generalized version, termed as the big data primal, and explore its properties from the perspective of big data analytics.
+This big data primal is used to study proximity \cite{65} in big data.
+Finally, Isham \cite{66,67} established connections between quantum mechanics, lattice theory, and general topology.
+Given our paper's numerous links to general topology and lattice theory, it is anticipated that our results can be beneficial for future studies on big data from the perspectives of quantum mechanics and quantum computing.
+Moreover, it is well known that complex systems can be studied using statistical physics, and big data can be generated by these systems \cite{68}.
+Therefore, our paper may be valuable to experts in different areas.\\

+Our proposed topological and relational framework preserves its logical and structural correctness as it is extended to large data sets.
+Here, the neighborhood structures are based on this preorder structure of words, or more specifically, hierarchical searching.
+This proposed method never uses any similarity function in the formation of neighborhood.
+The idea behind locality-sensitive hashing (LSH) \cite{69,70} needs concepts of fuzzy similarity functions and probability \cite{71,72,73}.
+But our proposed neighborhood structures do not rely on similarity functions and probability.
+Since our methods have the potential to deal with big data, that is, data in real time, the scalability issue of our methods is dependent on the infrastructures and requirements of the companies, viz., IBM \cite{54, 74}, Amazon \cite{56}, Google \cite{55}, and many others.
+Thus, our paper may find uses in the future.